kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

   to: [...]
 ```

 it doesn't apply on the real proxies.
-Instead, by using a special endpoint we can get a list of jsonPatches that would be applied to the Envoy configuration
+Instead, by using Inspect API we can inspect what config dump would look like if the shadow policies was applied.

+### Changes in the Inspect API

+Existing endpoints will get a new query parameter `effect`:

+* `GET /meshes/{mesh}/dataplanes/{name}/xds` -> `GET /meshes/{mesh}/dataplanes/{name}/xds?effect=shadow`
+* `GET /meshes/{mesh}/dataplanes/{name}/_rules` -> `GET /meshes/{mesh}/dataplanes/{name}/_rules?effect=shadow`

+when `effect=shadow` is set, the response will take policies with `kuma.io/effect: shadow` label into account.
+Please note, the response DOES NOT contain the json patch diff.
+These endpoints are useful when calculating the diff on the client side.

+Additionally, we're going to introduce a new non-physical endpoint `_xds-diff`:

 ```yaml
 openapi: 3.0.3